-- Determine where phenomena and/or problems connect student sensemaking to one or more DCIs (Physical, Life, and Earth/Space Sciences). - Record the specific examples throughout the series that connect phenomena and/or problems to DCIs. - Record the specific examples throughout the series that use phenomena and/or problems to develop understanding of DCIs.
+- Determine where phenomena and/or problems are used to connect student sensemaking to one or more DCIs (Physical, Life, and Earth/Space Sciences). - Record the specific examples throughout the grade that connect phenomena and/or problems to DCIs. - Record the specific examples throughout the grade that use phenomena and/or problems to develop understanding of DCIs.